 Instructions

-- Roll out the dough and gently ease it into a 9 ½” non-stick tart pan with a removable bottom.
-Firmly press the dough into the bottom and up the sides of the pan.
-If using crescent dough, trim and piece as needed.
-Remove any excess dough from the top of pan and dock the dough by piercing the bottom and the sides of dough with a fork.1 Single Pie Crust
+- Prepare Pastry Shell.
+Heat the oven to 400°F/204°C. Ease puff pastry dough into a rectangular tart pan or 9 ½" round tart pan with a removable bottom.
+Firmly press the dough into the bottom and up the sides of the pan and pierce the bottom with a fork (dock).1 Sheet Puff Pastry

-- Place the tart pan on a cookie sheet and bake it for 10 minutes or until very light golden brown.
+- Par-Bake.
+Place the tart pan on a cookie sheet or baking tray and bake it for 10 minutes or until very light golden brown.
 Remove it from the oven.

-- While the tart shell bakes, halve the tomatoes, mince the garlic, and chiffonade cut the basil.
+- Slice, Mince, and Cut.
+While the tart shell bakes, use a sharp knife and slice the tomatoes ¼" thick, mince the garlic, and chiffonade cut the basil.

 Nutrition Per Serving